sterrando/Advantest_R4131D_color_display/README.md

 ![J3](thumbnails/J3.png)

 ## Pictures
-This is the first attemps to remove the CRT assembly, hoping that there is no screw on the bottom...
+This is the first attempt to remove the CRT assembly, hoping there is no screw on the bottom...

 ![opening up](thumbnails/1636730952342_tn.jpg)